 7. Baby’s Mood

-Is the baby generally in a good mood or are they more negative?
+Is the baby generally in a good mood, or are they more negative?
 Do they cry when given food they don’t like?
 Do they tend to smile, play, and splash around when you’re bathing them?

 8. Approach to What’s New

 Is the baby open to new experiences, or are they more withdrawn?
-Do they cry when they see strangers (although stranger anxiety is normal between nine to 30 months old)?
+Do they cry when they see strangers (although stranger anxiety is normal between nine and 30 months old)?
 Do they like new foods, toys, and people?

 9. Persistence and Attention Span